Emergency Preparedness

 They do everything from leading air and ground searches and helping the victims of serious car accidents to setting up networks of volunteer teams and coordinating services for victims of natural disasters.

-Amateur Radio | Community Policing Services | Emergency Social Services | Search and Rescue
+Amateur Radio | Emergency Support Services | Search and Rescue

 Types of Emergencies